TrustworthyComputing/csaw_esc_2022/deliverables.md

 Lastly, teams should **create a poster and a 10-minute powerpoint presentation to be in-person** for the live finals that take place on November 9-12.
+Teams should bring their printed poster to the finals.